 The critiques I focused on for my redesign were:

 • reorganizing the information in an engaging way

 • highlighting global impact

 • editing the navigation bar

 • making the "donate" button more visible

 For the header, I created a collage with images that were used in a slide show on the original page.
-I also moved their motto, "Give.
+I moved their motto, "Give.
 Take.
 Share." to the header to emphasize their mission.
-In order to keep the design sleek and simple, I opted for the font Freehand, a sans-serif that was easy to read.
+I added a map with pinpoints of each location, instead of boxes with a photo and location to highlight the global impact of the organization and minimize some of the scrolling for that section of the landing page.
 Finally, to make the donation button stand out I removed it from the navigation bar and created a separate button with rounded corners and colored it green.